rows/hiring/job descriptions/Business Development Manager_Berlin.md

 ## Your role

-As our Customer Success Manager for our office in Berlin, Germany, you will lead our efforts to work with high-profile companies to expand usage and convert them to paid customers.
-If you love spreadsheets, love building relationships and help other succeed, and if you can sell and navigate organizations to the highest-potential users and decision-makers, this job is for you!
-If you excel in this role, you'll get huge opportunities at Rows.
+As our Business Development Manager for our office in Berlin, Germany, you will be our first person in Sales.
+Your mission will be to develop outbound sales as a viable user acquisition channel.
+You will build lead lists and execute on them to demo potential users what they can do with Rows to convert them into excited Rows users.
+Over time, your mission will evolve and focus more and more on larger companies as Rows customers.
+If you love spreadsheets and selling to people while building your own process this job is for you!
+If you excel in this role, you'll be well compensated based on your performance, and you'll get huge opportunities at Rows.

 ## Your responsibilities